How Chelan, Douglas & Grant Counties Were Created

 1865 - Ferguson County is renamed Yakima County.

-1867 - The first trading post was established that conducts business with area Indian tribes, in modern-day Rock Island.
+1867—The first trading post was established in modern-day Rock Island, conducting business with area Indian tribes.

 1883 - Busy year.
-The Wenatchee Valley (west of the Columbia) becomes Kittitas County (with borders that look a lot like modern Kittitas County…only including Malaga and Wenatchee.
+The Wenatchee Valley (west of the Columbia) becomes Kittitas County (with borders that look much like modern Kittitas County…, including Malaga and Wenatchee.
 Douglas County was created…with borders of modern-day Douglas and Grant Counties combined.
 Stevens County still covers Entiat, Lake Chelan, and all of the modern-day Okanogan, Ferry, and Stevens County to the Idaho Border.

 The Entiat Valley was difficult to reach and did not see permanent non-Native settlement until the late 1880s. -Historylink.org

-1888 - Okanogan County was created which splits Stevens County in half.
+1888—Okanogan County was created, splitting Stevens County in half.
 Entiat and Lake Chelan are now Okanogan County.
-With an eastern border, much like its modern-day borders.
+It has an eastern border, much like its modern-day borders.

 1889 - Washington officially becomes the 42nd state on November 11th, 1889.

-1892 - The Great Northern Railway builds a train depot one mile south of Wenatchee.
-Boxes of delicious Wenatchee Valley apples make their way to Seattle in the 1890s.
+1892—The Great Northern Railway builds a train depot one mile south of Wenatchee.
+In the 1890s, boxes of delicious Wenatchee Valley apples make their way to Seattle.

 1899 - Chelan County was created.
 By the late 1890s, Wenatchee was booming.
-Ellensburg, the Kittitas County seat, is separated from the Wenatchee Valley by Colockum Pass.
+The Kittitas County seat of Ellensburg is separated from the Wenatchee Valley by Colockum Pass.
 Business owners didn't have easy access, especially in the Winter Months.
 The state legislature thankfully created Chelan County from the existing Kittitas and Okanogan Counties.

-1909 - Grant County was created that divides Douglas County in half.
+1909 - Grant County was created to divide Douglas County into half.

 INFO: Washington State Archives

-The 5 Beautiful Best Washington State Towns to Visit in Fall 2023
+The 5 Most Beautiful Washington State Towns to Visit in Fall 2024

 Gallery Credit: Rik Mikals